A128K21/MineShield-Proxy/README.md

         ```yaml
        # Default configuration for proxy redirections.
+       # Where should the proxy listen for connections?
+       bind-address: "127.0.0.1:25565"

        prevent_target_overload:
         # Set `enabled` to true to enable target overload prevention.
         enabled: false